 - 7.4.1 The Agency should hold a pre-construction conference for all contracts exceeding \$50,000 in value.
 Items to consider for discussion during the pre-construction conference are located in Appendix B. - 7.4.2 The Agency's Project Representative and the A/E's Project Manager should conduct the pre-construction conference.
-Other attendees should include the Agency's construction Project Manager (if assigned), construction inspectors, general contractor, major subcontractors and the inspector(s) hired by the agency. - 7.4.3 The Agency must give the OSE Project Manager a minimum of seven days' notice of the date, time, and place of any pre-construction conference.
+Other attendees should include the Agency's construction Project Manager (if assigned), third party inspectors, general Contractor, major Subcontractors and the inspector(s) hired by the Agency. - 7.4.3 The Agency must give the OSE Project Manager a minimum of seven days' notice of the date, time, and place of any pre-construction conference.
 If the OSE Project Manager believes circumstances warrant their attendance, they will notify the Agency.
 Alternatively, if the Agency desires the OSE Project Manager's attendance, the Agency should notify them. - 7.4.4 The Agency should provide for the keeping and distribution of the meeting minutes to all attendees.
 The Agency may assign this duty to the A/E by contract.

-7.5 INSPECTIONS
+7.5 INSPECTIONS/OBSERVATIONS

-- 7.5.1 During the construction period, OSE and any other legally constituted authority has access to the project premises for periodic inspections. - 7.5.2 The A/E's Basic Services may include site visits and observations of work-in-progress, Substantial Completion inspections, Final Completion inspections and other inspections per the A/E contract.
-Details of the A/E's observation requirements are set forth in the A/E contract. - 7.5.3 The Agency must ensure that inspections and material testing services required of the owner by the contract documents are performed and documented.
+- 7.5.1 During the construction period, OSE and any other legally constituted authority has access to the project premises for periodic inspections/observations. - 7.5.2 The A/E's Basic Services may include site visits and observations of work-in-progress, Substantial Completion inspections, Final Completion inspections and other inspections per the A/E contract.
+Details of the A/E's inspection/observation requirements are set forth in the A/E contract. - 7.5.3 The Agency must ensure that the Contractor schedules third party inspections and material testing services required by the owner in the contract documents.